-The online curriculum of the Saint Joseph’s University's Post-master's Behavior Analysis Certification program explores both the theoretical and methodological foundations of Behavior Analysis to prepare and qualify you to sit for the Board Certified Behavior Analyst exam.
+The online curriculum of the Saint Joseph’s University's Graduate Certificate in Applied Behavior Analysis explores both the theoretical and methodological foundations of Behavior Analysis to prepare and qualify you to sit for the Board Certified Behavior Analyst exam.

 The Association for Behavior Analysis International has approved courses ABA 601 through ABA 608 as meeting the 5th Edition Task List’s coursework requirement for taking the Board Certified Behavior Analyst (BCBA) Examination.
 Applicants will have to meet additional internship requirements, and obtain a Master’s degree, independent of the online program to qualify to sit for the BCBA exam.

 Behavior Analysis Courses